QC — What are Qubits in Quantum computing?

 To calculate the probability, we compute the square of the norm, i.e. multiply the amplitude with its complex conjugate.
 (The complex conjugate of 3+4i is 3–4i)

 Let’s have a quick recap on “bits v.s. qubits”.
-A bit represent one of the two possible values, 0 or 1.
-A qubit represents points on the surface of the unit sphere.
+A bit represents one of the two possible values, 0 or 1.
+A qubit represents any point on the surface of the unit sphere.
 For round 1, a qubit wins over a bit on how many states that it can represent.

 In addition, we can combine quantum states in forming a composite system, for example, the spins of two particles.
 In classical physics, it is 00, 11, 01, or 10.
 By the principle of quantum mechanics, a composite system is modeled by a tensor product which is far more complex.